What Meeting Planners Are Saying

 The latest guidance is expected to help restart the meetings industry.
 Details on what to do before, during and after an event to ensure the highest levels of safety are outlined below.
 Planners can also consult the CDC's Event Readiness Assessment checklist.

 CDC Guidelines for Events

 Meeting organizers preparing for shows scheduled in 2021 and beyond must consider the health and safety of attendees and staff at every step of the planning process.
-Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on the risk levels of various gatherings and key actions that can help prevent the spread of the virus.
-Cleanliness protocols and considerations for cancelling or postponing a meeting are also covered.
+Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on how to evaluate the risk levels and key actions that can help prevent the spread of the virus.
+Cleanliness protocols are also covered.

 The following is extrapolated from the CDC recommendations.

 - The number of Covid-19 cases within the community: High or increasing levels of local infection could increase the risk of spread among attendees.

 - Potential for exposure during travel: Airports, airplanes, bus stations, buses, train stations, trains and public transport are all places where physical distancing might be challenging and ventilation could be poor.